 - Have the young people each practice washing their hands while singing the song.

-At the end of the session you can reiterate that while bathing and washing are personal things and everyone gets to make their own choices about them, there are good reasons to have a regular routine, and that it especially impacts others around us if we don’t keep our hands clean
+At the end of the session, you can reiterate that while bathing and washing are personal things and everyone gets to make their own choices about them—including whether to shower or take baths and how often—there are good reasons to have a regular routine.
+You can also emphasize that it especially impacts others around us if we don’t keep our hands clean.
+Check out our Starter Kit program and find all of your classroom lessons for kids in one place.

 Continuing the Conversation